 NAEYC Higher Education staff organize separate-fee workshops prior to NAEYC’s Annual Conferences and Professional Development Institutes designed for faculty engaged in or interested in learning more about NAEYC Accreditation of Early Childhood Higher Education Programs.
 Presenters include faculty from successfully accredited and recognized programs, peer reviewers, Commissioners, and NAEYC staff.
 Other sessions on higher education accreditation are held over the course of these conferences as well.

-The next workshop will be held on November 13 in Washington, DC prior to the 2018 NAEYC Annual Conference & Expo.
+The next workshop will be held on June 1, 2019 in Long Beach, CA prior to the 2019 NAEYC Professional Learning Institute.
 Pre-registration is required.
-Learn more about this workshop here and register here.
-For a schedule of other higher education accreditation conference sessions being offered, please click here.
+Learn more about this event here.

 Free Webinars for Programs